-Certified Alabama teachers are an essential component of the educational model utilized by the Alabama Destinations Career Academy at Chickasaw City Schools.
-The teacher is responsible for validating student attendance, curricular progress and educational growth.
-The homeroom teacher is also the first point of contact for the parents and students with all issues regarding the school.
-Resources provided by ALDCA teachers include: instructional and curricular support, organizational assistance, Class connect instruction and tutoring, and 'good old-fashioned' encouragement.
-A healthy working relationship between the student/parent and the assigned ALDCA teacher is essential.
+Certified Alabama teachers play a vital role in the educational model used by Alabama Destinations Career Academy (ALDCA) at Chickasaw City Schools.
+These teachers are responsible for validating student attendance, monitoring curricular progress, and supporting educational growth.
+The homeroom teacher serves as the primary contact for parents and students for any school-related issues.
+ALDCA teachers provide a range of resources, including instructional and curricular support, organizational assistance, Class Connect sessions, tutoring, and encouragement.
+A strong, collaborative relationship between the student, parent, and assigned ALDCA teacher is essential to student success.

-Parents are expected to inform their homeroom teachers of any changes to contact information and update information within the online school. \Note updating the information in the OLS does not update the information on the school end.
+Parents are expected to inform their homeroom teachers of any changes to contact information and update information within the online school.
+Note updating the information in the OLS does not update the information on the school end.

 Email is a primary source of contact between the ALDCA teacher and the parents/students; therefore, parents and students are encouraged to check their email at least twice a day (morning and evening).
-Parents and students are asked to promptly reply to any email received from the ALDCA or K12®.
+Parents and students are asked to promptly reply to any email received from the ALDCA or K12-.
 Please allow 24 hours for a return phone call and/or email.
 ALDCA does not reimburse parents for long-distance calls.
 Parents are expected to inform their ALDCA teacher of any changes to contact information.
-Parents must also update contact information within the account setup on the Online School® Secondary sources of communication include texting between teachers/staff and parents/ LCs, and secondary sources of communication include texting between teachers/staff and parents/ LCs, and autodialers.
+Parents must also update contact information within the account setup on the Online School Secondary sources of communication include texting between teachers/staff and parents/ LCs, and autodialers.
 Autodialers are a one-way communication in which ALDCA may send information out to families.
-Texting allows ALDCA teachers/staff to hold a two way communication with the LG/LC and may be used to supplement email or phone conversations.
+Texting allows ALDCA teachers/staff to hold a two-way communication with the LG/LC and may be used to supplement email or phone conversations.

-The Online School® includes a home page for each parent and student account.
-The home page provides families easier access to all aspects of the Online School®.
+The Online School includes a home page for each parent and student account.
+The home page provides families easier access to all aspects of the Online School.
 ALDCA and K12 posts important, school-wide information in the Announcements section of the home page.